Missed shopping, a day out, cold winter, and thouls

 Only this news article points out that Australia has experienced a June and July 0.7°C above the long-term average baseline.
 And Sydney in particular has recorded a June/July 0.9°C above average.
 However, this is the second coldest winter in the last ten years.
 The problem is the baseline has shifted and we’ve become used to warm winters.
 Last year, for example, we had a winter 1.7°C above average.
 Climate change, huh.

 Today my wife and I went to her mother’s place to pick her up and take her to the nursing home where her mother (my wife’s grandmother) has moved into.
 She’s 101 years old and only moved out of her own home a couple of months ago, after having a fall.
 We didn’t visit since it required COVID tests and my mother-in-law only wanted to stay an hour or so.
-So in the meantime we drove a short distance to a new bakery we’d found, called Flour Store, where we had some lunch.
+So in the meantime we drove a short distance to a new bakery we’d found, called Flour Shop, where we had some lunch.
 They had truly amazing sausage rolls, with pork, fennel, and apple.
 And we got a loaf of sourdough fruit loaf to bring home.

 And tonight I learnt something fascinating about an old Dungeons & Dragons monster: the thoul.
 I knew that the thoul is a classic monster from the 1981 (Tom Moldvay) Basic Dungeons & Dragons rules, described as: